neil-r/study_wsd/README.md

-## Question 2: What is the capability of LLMs to accurately identify a new sense of a word?
+## Question 2: What is the capability of LLMs to accurately identify a sense of a word that is not implied?

 This question investigates the ability of LLMs to internalize defintiions of words through their training and identify when a prompt fails to identify the true defintiion.